DeveloperRahnuma/MarkerOnMap/Readme.md

     4 -> different layout for potrait or ladscape orientation ( design for make app look more cool )

+    5 -> click on button make map zoom too and that sometime it take time to load the map ( time depend on various factor test google map key is also one of the reason )

 ## Point Out Issue
 I used the hilt for DI and according to rule view model instance get in activity with this